Colts Neck Fire: Brother Charged With Arson, More Details Emerge About Quadruple Homicide

 Inside, Kevin’s wife, Jennifer Caneiro, 45, was found dead, along with their two children.
 It has since been reported by the New York Post that their children have been identified as Sophia Caneiro, 8, and Jesse Caneiro, 11.
 Jennifer, Sophia, and Jesse have also been identified as having stab wounds.
 Although, their cause of death has not been officially released yet.

 WABC states that authorities believe the two house fires are connected.
-Although, they are yet to publically announce the link.
+Although, they have yet to publicly announce the link.

 Paul Caneiro, brother of the man found dead along with his family in their Colts Neck mansion, was arrested and taken into custody on charges stemming from another suspicious fire at his home early Tuesday. https://t.co/9Psv3l4iir pic.twitter.com/ESctCSItKb